 - 7.1.
-In Stoke High School, children are expected to adhere to our overarching principles of Respect, Inspire, Achieve.
+In Stoke High School Ormiston Academy, children are expected to adhere to our overarching principles of Respect, Inspire, Achieve.
 Therefore, they should:

 - Be ready to learn

-- o Be on time to school and to all lessons
+- Be on time to school and to all lessons

-- Dress in full school uniform
+- Dress in school uniform

-- Be responsible for your own learning
+- o Be responsible for their own learning

 - Be respectful

 - Respect yourself, others and your environment

 - Be polite, kind and considerate

 - Listen to others and expect to be listened to

 - Be safe

 - Move quietly and calmly around the academy

 - o Eat and drink in appropriate places

-- o Be in the right place at the right time
+- Be in the right place at the right time